-From Khotso in South Africa near the eastern border of Lesotho, the trail ride climbs up to 3,000m through Bushman’s Nek pass into the heart of the Maloti-Drakensberg World Heritage Site.
+From Khotso in South Africa near the eastern border of Lesotho, the trail climbs up to 3,000m through Bushman’s Nek pass into the heart of the Maloti-Drakensberg World Heritage Site.
 This ride is the perfect adventure for those looking to travel off the usual tourist trail.

 At night you stay in mountain lodges, some quite basic and simple, others really comfortable; they all have great views.
 The support vehicle takes your personal luggage, you just carry with you on horseback what you need for the day.

 The horses are local Boerperd and Basotho ponies with an Arab blood line running through the herd.
 These horses range from c.14hh to 15hh, are strong and footsure, and in their element in the terrain you will be crossing.

 The saddles are South African trail saddles.
 All horses are ridden in snaffle bridles on a loose rein.
 The riding style is English.

 Hard hats are mandatory.

-An authentic, purpose built thatched lodge in a quiet village, Thamatu Lodge is 2,600m above sea level.
+A thatched lodge in a quiet village, Thamatu Lodge is 2,600m above sea level.
 It is rustic and basic yet spacious with multiple bunkbed dorm-style rondavels.
 The central lounge/kitchen building has an open fire place.
 There are two showers and toilets, which are shared between the group.
 There is no electricity at the lodge.

 In Ha Semanyane, The Project (2,300m above sea level) is a former agricultural education centre.
 Although basic it still promises comfortable beds, a good atmosphere and great food.
 Continuing drought, combined with an ageing plumbing system, means that buckets may have to be used to flush the loos.
 There are no showers available.
 As in the rest of this area, there is no electricity.